 But they took a novel slant.
 Nutt and his fellow scientists weighed more than a drug’s potential to damage—or destroy—the person using it.
 They also analyzed the havoc that a chemical can wreak on families and society at large.

 To create the rankings, the Independent Scientific Committee on Drugs evaluated 16 factors.
 Nine of these related to the individual user and seven evaluated broader drug-related damage.

 The scientists considered a given chemical’s capacity to cause mortality, impairment of mental functioning and dependence.
 But they also looked at drug-related crime, hardships visited on families, damage to the environment, economic cost and more.

 The resulting rankings—with alcohol outstripping cocaine and heroin as the most risky—caused quite a stir.

-But that was five years ago.
+But that was over 10 years ago.